 There are many different options for photo storage and backup that you can choose from, from the galleries and cloud services that various OEMs like Samsung and Motorola provide, to free and paid third-party solutions such as Amazon Photos or Microsoft OneDrive.

 Whichever app or service you choose to use, just remember to keep your precious memories backed up and secure!

 Save those great photos

-Make sure that you have these apps downloaded on your smartphone to take advantage of the best of online photo backups.
+Make sure that you have these cloud storage apps downloaded on your smartphone to take advantage of the best online photo backup services.

 Jeramy is proud to help *Keep Austin Weird* and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
 When he's not writing about smart home gadgets and wearables, he's defending his relationship with his smart voice assistants to his family.
 You can follow him on Twitter at @jeramyutgw.

 Get the best of Android Central in in your inbox, every day!

 Thank you for signing up to Android Central.
 You will receive a verification email shortly.